 1. Create high quality and unique content

-Appealing content is the core of every good SEO strategy.
-It’s what adds value to your website, makes your readers engaged and keep them coming back for more.
+Good content is the core of every sound SEO strategy.
+It’s what adds value to your website, makes your readers engaged, and keeps them coming back for more.

 But what makes good content?

 Content quality is hard to define as it’s pretty subjective.
 In general, good content must create value and add usefulness.
 To achieve that, it should be:

 - Original.
 Always write the content yourself.
 Avoid copying content from other websites as this will be sanctioned by search engines.

 - Relevant.
 It should be up-to-date and as accurate as possible.
 Make sure you do your research!

 - Well-formatted.
 Avoid large chunks of text, but rather split your content into short paragraphs.